silnrsi/pysilfont/docs/feax_future.md

 ##### let

-The `let` substatement executes a short python expression, storing the result in the given variable.
+The `let` substatement executes a short python expression (via `eval`), storing the result in the given variable.
 The structure of the substatement is:

 `let` _var_ `=` _expression_ `;`